SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Methods

-where $\mu = \frac{1}{T} \sum_{i}^{T} G$ and $\Sigma = (G - \mu)^{T}(G - \mu)$ represent the empirical mean vector and covariance matrix of the network outputs, respectively. $\mathrm{BALC}_{\mathrm{KLD}}$ is likely to detect output variations due to input perturbations.
-We support this claim in Fig.~\ref{fig:intuition_figure} by illustrating two scenarios.
-In scenario 1, network output variations are caused solely by input perturbations.
-In contrast, in scenario 2, network output variations are caused by both input and parameter perturbations.
-We show that $\mathrm{BALC}_{\mathrm{KLD}} \approx 1$ and $0$ in these two scenarios, respectively.
-Since the higher the value of an acquisition function, the more informative an instance is, these scenarios illustrate $\mathrm{BALC}_{\mathrm{KLD}}$'s preference for input perturbations.
-To detect variations due to both input \textit{and} parameter perturbations, we introduce $\mathrm{BALC}_{\mathrm{JSD}}$ whose full derivation can be found in Appendix~\ref{appendix:balc_derivation}.
+We note that $\mathrm{BALC}_{\mathrm{KLD}}$ is likely to detect changes in the network outputs due solely to instance perturbations.
+To see this, consider Scenario 1 and 2 presented in Fig.~\ref{fig:intuition_figure}.
+Changes in network outputs are caused by either instance perturbations alone (Scenario 1) or both instance and parameter perturbations (Scenario 2).
+In these two scenarios, $\mathrm{BALC}_{\mathrm{KLD}} \approx 1$ and $0$, respectively.
+Since the informativeness of an instance is related to the magnitude of the acquisition function, these scenarios suggest that $\mathrm{BALC}_{\mathrm{KLD}}$ has a preference for instance perturbations.
+In order to detect changes in the network outputs due to \textit{both} instance and parameter perturbations, we introduce $\mathrm{BALC}_{\mathrm{JSD}}$.
+Support for this claim can also be found in Fig.~\ref{fig:intuition_figure}.

+$\mathrm{BALC}_{\mathrm{JSD}}(\boldsymbol{x}) \in \mathbb{R}$ \eqref{eq3_main} comprises the difference of two terms.
+The first term, \circled{A}, calculates the $D_{KL}$ of network outputs due to a single instance perturbation and averages this across $T$ parameter perturbations.
+The second term, \circled{B}, averages the network outputs across parameter perturbations independently for the original and perturbed instance before calculating the $D_{KL}$ of the resulting mean outputs.
+The full derivation of $\mathrm{BALC}_{\mathrm{JSD}}$ can be found in Appendix~\ref{appendix:balc_derivation}.